List of EastEnders characters introduced in 2014: Pam Coker

 Before a bail hearing for Paul's murder, Pam meets a woman in the toilets and comforts her, but later realises she is actually the mother of one of Paul's killers.
 Paul's killers are refused bail and Pam escorts Les out of the courtroom.
 When they return home, Pam and Les consider leaving Walford together after the trial is over.
 Pam decides to visit Diane Atmore (Hazel Ellerby), the mother of Simon Atmore (Tom Palmer), one of Paul's killers, to try to get her to persuade him to plead guilty.
 Les thinks this is a bad idea as Pam could scupper the whole case.
 Pam messages Diane with Honey's assistance and arranges to meet her.
-Accompanied by Kathy Sullivan (Gillian Taylforth), she meets Diane who tells her she will not persuade Simon to plead guilty.
+Accompanied by Ben's mother Kathy Sullivan (Gillian Taylforth), Pam meets Diane who tells her she will not persuade Simon to plead guilty.
 However, she ends up doing so and at the hearing, Simon and the rest of Paul's killers plead guilty to killing Paul and to kidnapping Ben and Jay Brown (Jamie Borthwick).
 They are sentenced to thirty years in prison.
 Pam asks Ben to help her clear out Paul's bedroom.
 She then drops off his clothes to a homeless shelter where she is stunned to find Jay who has been sleeping rough.
 She persuades him to come back to the Square for Ben's sake, and she convinces Sharon Mitchell (Letitia Dean) to allow Jay back into the Mitchell household.
-At a farewell party for the Cokers in The Vic, Pam confronts Babe—who has recently returned the money she took from them—and tells her that she is a sad, pathetic old woman who she feels sorry for and that she will never have what she and Les have.
+At a farewell party for the Cokers in The Queen Vic, Pam confronts Babe—who has recently returned the money she took from them—and tells her that she is a sad, pathetic old woman who she feels sorry for and that she will never have what she and Les have.
 After making an emotional farewell to all their friends, handing over the funeral parlour to Billy to manage and persuading Billy to give Jay a job, Pam and Les depart Walford for a new life in Worthing.
 Pam returns for Honey's housewarming party and tells Ben that he needs to move on from Paul.
 Before leaving, Pam tells Billy that Les is very impressed with his running of the business and offers him a partnership and wants to rename the company Coker and Mitchell.

 When Billy gets himself involved in a heist with former criminal Aidan Maguire (Patrick Bergin), he ends up illegally digging up a grave.
 The following month, Pam returns and tells Billy that his act has been caught on CCTV and has resulted in a bad reputation for the business.
 She appoints Jay as the new manager and fires Billy.